haruki-nikaidou/b-blog/src/content/blog/light-novel-review-site.md

 Content itself is in Markdown for reviews and articles.
 This separation keeps metadata queryable while keeping writing in a comfortable format.

-The build process validates all relationships: if I reference a non-existent novel or tag, the build fails.
+The build process validates all relationships.
+If I reference a non-existent novel or tag, the build fails.
 It's like foreign key constraints, but enforced by TypeScript and the Astro build pipeline.

 ### Search Without an API

 The search feature uses fuse.js for client-side fuzzy search.
-According to benchmarks, it handles up to 4,000 books smoothly: more than enough for my collection.
+According to benchmarks, it handles up to 4,000 books smoothly, more than enough for my collection.

 The entire search index ships with the static bundle.
 No API calls, no loading states, instant results.